awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 A component is created from a declarative, plain\-text YAML or JSON document that describes the runtime configuration for building and validating, or testing an instance that is produced by your pipeline\.
 Components run on the instance using a component management application\.
 The component management application parses the documents and runs the desired steps\.

 After they are created, one or more components are grouped together using an image recipe or container recipe to define the plan for building and testing a virtual machine or container image\.
 You can use public components that are owned and managed by AWS, or you can create your own\.
-For more information about components, see [EC2 Image Builder component manager](image-builder-component-manager.md)\.
+For more information about components, see [AWS Task Orchestrator and Executor component manager](image-builder-component-manager.md)\.

 **Component document**
 A declarative, plain\-text YAML or JSON document that describes configuration for a customization you can apply to your image\.
 The document is used to create a build or test component\.